 In addition, if the adjusted outstanding dollar principal amount of the Class B Card series notes is greater than the total required subordinated amount of Class B notes for all Class A Card series notes, the required subordinated amount of subordinated notes for each tranche of Class B Card series notes will include that Class B tranche's pro rata share of that excess, times a stated percentage.
-Similarly, the required subordinated amount of Class C notes and the required subordinated amount of Class D notes for each tranche of Class B Card series notes will include that Class B tranche's pro rata share of the related excess for each such class, times a stated percentage.
+Similarly, the required subordinated amount of Class B card series notes will include that Class B tranche's pro rata share of subordinated amount of Class D notes for each tranche of Class B Card series notes will include that Class B tranche's pro rata share of subordinated amount of Class D notes for each tranche of Class B Card series notes will include that Class B tranche's pro rata share of the related excess for each such class, times a stated percentage.

 For example, prior to the issuance of any Class A Card series notes, the Class B required subordinated amount of subordinated notes will be based entirely on the calculation described in the preceding paragraph.
 Once Class A Card series notes are issued that rely on Class B notes for credit enhancement, the Class B required subordinated amount of subordinated notes will be based on the calculations described in each of the preceding two paragraphs.
 However, reductions in the adjusted outstanding dollar principal amount of a tranche of Class A Card series notes will generally result in a reduction in the required subordinated amount for that tranche of Class A notes.
-Consequently, for each tranche of Class B Card series notes, a reduction in the required subordinated amount of subordinated notes for that tranche of Class B notes may occur due to more Class B Card series notes being outstanding than is required for the Class A Card series notes.
+Consequently, for each tranche of Class B notes may occur due to more Class B Card series notes being outstanding than is required for the Class A Card series notes.

 Class C Required Subordinated Amount.
 Generally, Class C Card series notes will share the same credit enhancement provided to the Class A notes and the Class B notes by the Class D Card series notes.
-Therefore, the required subordinated amount of Class D notes for a tranche of Class C Card series notes will generally be that Class C tranche's pro rata share of the aggregate required subordinated amount of Class D notes for all Class A Card series notes plus that Class C tranche's pro rata share of the required subordinated amount of Class D notes for all Class B Card series notes which do not provide credit enhancement for the Class A notes.
+Therefore, the required subordinated amount of Class D notes for a tranche of Class C Card series notes will generally be that Class C tranche's pro rata share of the aggregate required subordinated amount of Class D notes for all Class D notes for all Class C tranche's pro rata share of the aggregate required subordinated amount of Class D notes for all Class A Card series notes plus that Class C tranche's pro rata share of the required subordinated amount of Class D notes for all Class B Card series notes which do not provide credit enhancement for the Class A notes.